sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 - Drop support for `kriswallsmith/buzz`

-  If you are using media provider(s) service with Guzzle, you MUST create a custom service based on the Buzz client and add it to configuration:
+  If you are using media provider services with Guzzle, you MUST create a custom service based on the Buzz client and add it to configuration:

        sontata_media:
            http: